sanderberents/eelab/README.md

 # Home Electronics Lab

-Controlling the Siglent SDS1104X-U oscilloscope and SDG1032X Arbitrary Waveform Generator with SCPI.
+Controlling the Siglent SDS1104X-U oscilloscope, SDG1032X Arbitrary Waveform Generator and SPD4323X Linear DC Power Supply with SCPI.
 Because of firmware bugs and the limited ability to download samples directly from the oscilloscope, the scripts use different approaches to obtain the necessary measurements.

 Prerequisites:

-- SDS1104X-U and SDG1032X connected to the computer with USB cables
+- SDS1104X-U, SDG1032X and SPD4323X connected to the computer with USB cables
 - `pip3 install -U pyvisa`
 - `pip3 install -U matplotlib`